codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 ## Resources

-We've provided you with [rich examples on GitHub](https://github.com/codatio/sdk-connections/tree/main/examples) that illustrate how you can add the Connections component to your project.
+We've provided [rich examples on GitHub](https://github.com/codatio/sdk-connections/tree/main/examples) that illustrate how you can add the Connections component to your project.

 ## Prerequisites